iAmAbhishekJaiswal/Nux-C/README.md

 New Advanced Calculator is added which totally coded in C Programming Language.

-username : admin and
+ Username : admin

-password : admin
+ Password : pass123